History of Vietnam: Âu Lạc kingdom (257–179 BC)

-By the 3rd century BC, another Viet group, the Âu Việt, emigrated from present-day southern China to the Hồng River delta and mixed with the indigenous Văn Lang population.
+By the 3rd century BC, another Viet group, the Âu Việt, emigrated from modern-day southern China to the Hồng River delta and mixed with the indigenous Văn Lang population.
 In 257 BC, a new kingdom, Âu Lạc, emerged as the union of the Âu Việt and the Lạc Việt, with Thục Phán proclaiming himself "An Dương Vương" ("King An Dương").
 Some modern Vietnamese believe that Thục Phán came upon the Âu Việt territory (modern-day northernmost Vietnam, western Guangdong, and southern Guangxi province, with its capital in what is today Cao Bằng Province).

-After assembling an army, he defeated and overthrew the eighteenth dynasty of the Hùng kings, around 258 BC.
-He then renamed his newly acquired state from Văn Lang to Âu Lạc and established the new capital at Phong Khê in the present-day Phú Thọ town in northern Vietnam, where he tried to build the Cổ Loa Citadel (Cổ Loa Thành), the spiral fortress approximately ten miles north of that new capital.
-However, records showed that espionage resulted in the downfall of An Dương Vương.
-At his capital, Cổ Loa, he built many concentric walls around the city for defensive purposes.
-These walls, together with skilled Âu Lạc archers, kept the capital safe from invaders.

-Nanyue (180 BC–111 BC)
+Nanyue (179 BC–111 BC)

-In 207 BC, the former Qin general Zhao Tuo (Trieu Da in Vietnamese) established an independent kingdom in the present-day Guangdong/Guangxi area of China's southern coast.
+In 207 BC, the former Qin general Zhao Tuo (Triệu Đà in Vietnamese) established an independent kingdom in the modern-day Guangdong/Guangxi area of China's southern coast.
 He proclaimed his new kingdom as Nam Việt (pinyin: Nanyue), to be ruled by the Zhao dynasty.
 Zhao Tuo later appointed himself a commandant of central Guangdong, closing the borders and conquering neighboring districts and titled himself "King of Nanyue".
 In 179 BC, he defeated King An Dương Vương and annexed Âu Lạc.

 The period has been given some controversial conclusions by Vietnamese historians, as some consider Zhao's rule as the starting point of the Chinese domination, since Zhao Tuo was a former Qin general; whereas others consider it still an era of Vietnamese independence as the Zhao family in Nanyue were assimilated into local culture.
 They ruled independently of what then constituted the Han Empire.
 At one point, Zhao Tuo even declared himself Emperor, equal to the Han Emperor in the north.

-Chinese rule (111 BC–939 AD)

-First Chinese domination (111 BC–40 AD)
+Chinese Domination (111 BC–AD 938)

+First Era of Northern Domination (111 BC–AD 40)

-In 111 BC, the Han dynasty invaded Nanyue and established new territories, dividing Vietnam into Giao Chỉ (pinyin: Jiaozhi), now the Red River delta; Cửu Chân from modern-day Thanh Hóa to Hà Tĩnh; and Nhật Nam (pinyin: Rinan), from modern-day Quảng Bình to Huế.
+In 111 BC, the Chinese Han dynasty conquered Nanyue and established its new territories, dividing Vietnam into Giao Chỉ (pinyin: Jiaozhi), i.e. the Red River Delta; Cửu Chân from Thanh Hóa to Hà Tĩnh; and Nhật Nam (pinyin: Rinan), from Quảng Bình to Huế.
 While governors and top officials were Chinese, the original Vietnamese nobles (Lạc Hầu, Lạc Tướng) from the Hồng Bàng period still managed in some of the highlands.
-During this period, Buddhism was introduced into Vietnam from India via the Maritime Silk Road, while Taoism and Confucianism spread to Vietnam through the Chinese rules.
+During this period, Buddhism was introduced into Vietnam from India via the Maritime Silk Road, while Taoism and Confucianism spread to Vietnam through the Chinese rulers.